mubarakmayyeri/api-csv-manipulation/README.md

       - The API will read and process the data, generating result files.

     - **Get results** (GET method): `http://localhost:8000/get_results`
-      - This endpoint returns a zip archive which contains the two result CSV files.
+      - This endpoint returns a JSON file wihch contains the processed dataframes.

 ## Directory Structure
 The repository has the following directory structure: